robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

 }
 ```

+The addon captures an image every second, saved as `latest.jpg`, and this image is continually over-written.
+On motion detection a timestamped image is captured with format `%v-%Y_%m_%d_%H_%M_%S-motion-capture.jpg`.
+All images are saved to the `/share/motion` folder on the Pi.
 These defaults should work regardless of the usb camera you are using, but if you have several usb cameras attached to your pi you may need to use the terminal to check the camera connection (here `/dev/video0`).

-The addon captures an image every second, saved as `latest.jpg`, and this image is continually over-written.
-On motion detection a time-stamped image is captured with format `%v-%Y_%m_%d_%H_%M_%S-motion-capture.jpg`.
-All images are saved to the `/share/motion` folder on the pi.

 ##### Displaying images on Home-Assistant
-I display the images captured by Motion using a pair of [local-file cameras](https://home-assistant.io/components/camera.local_file/).
+I display the images captured by the addon using a pair of [local-file cameras](https://home-assistant.io/components/camera.local_file/).
-The continually updated `latest.jpg` is displayed on a camera with the name `Live view` and the most recent time-stamped image captured will be displayed on a camera called `dummy`.
+The continually updated `latest.jpg` is displayed on a camera with the name `Live view` and the most recent timestamped image captured will be displayed on a camera called `dummy`.
 The configuration for both cameras is added to `configuration.yaml`, shown below:

 ```yaml
 camera: